Zenoo/seo-optimization/README.md

 Don't forget to fill the `alt` attribute of every image on your website.
 This is the text that will be displayed in case the image is unavailable and search engines use this a lot to categorize your content.
 It is also useful for screen readers.

+## Google Analytics

+[Google Analytics](https://analytics.google.com) is a great way to monitor your website progression and traffic.
+Generate your own Google Analytics ID and insert the `<script>` tag Google generated for you at the top of the `<head>` tag of every page of your website.

 ## Online analyzers